gobuffalo/packr/v2/README.md

 Q: I need to set the path of a box using a variable, but `packr.New("foo", myVar)` doesn't work correctly.

-A: Packr attempts to "automagically" set it's resolution directory when using `packr.New`, however, for dynamic paths you need to set it manually:
+A: Packr attempts to "automagically" set it's resolution directory when using [`github.com/gobuffalo/packr/v2#New`](https://godoc.org/github.com/gobuffalo/packr/v2#New), however, for dynamic paths you need to set it manually:

 ```go
 box := packr.New("foo", "|")